ar-visions/orbiter/README.md

 - [ ] Debugger
     - [x] [dbg](https://github.com/ar-visions/dbg) LLM-based debugger
         - [x] Automatic break-point binds to app model
-        - [ ] Member exploration with custom structure-based navigation (needed for A-type, and many of our C projects)
+        - [ ] Member exploration with custom data navigation activations
+            - (needed for A-type, and many of our C projects)

 example of this api usage:
 ```